 14.Pleae download and fill up following “Application form” and submit with your manuscript.
 For authors whose native language is not English, there is section to check by native speakes who corrected English of your manuscript.
 Since the application form is written by Japanese, if you need help, please feel free to contact us.

 A note.
-(Sept., 2017 note) Among the candidates for the Doctor of Philosophy degree in Medical Science application in Kawasaki Medical School graduate school, who are planning submit his/her academic dissertation in Kawasaki Medical Journal, if he/she is applying to the first Doctor degree (so-called KOU-gou), the manuscript should be submitted at the end of July in year when he/she apply his/her degree.
+(Sept., 2017 note) Among the candidates for the Doctor of Philosophy degree in Medical Science application in Kawasaki Medical School graduate school, who are planning submit his/her academic dissertation in Kawasaki Medical Journal, if he/she is applying to the first Doctor degree (so-called KOU-gou), the manuscript should be submitted at the end of July in year when he/she apply his/her degree, as far as possible.
 If he/she is applying the second Doctor degree (so-called OTSU-go), it should be the end of March.